 I work with college students, so I work often with broken hearts: girls who are certain that this guy was the one and now they will never be happy again; nice guys who only meet 8 of a girl’s list of 10 essential husband qualities, girls afraid of broken hearts who won’t ever say “Yes” to a cup of coffee.
-My own heart has been broken a time or two with all of the reasons above.
-After the season with the many tissues is over, what to do?
+My own heart has been broken a time or two in various times and in sundry ways.
+After the season with the many tissues is over, what’s a person to do?

-You could read a previous post with some practical suggestions for living a faithful single life.
+You could check a previous post with some practical suggestions for living a faithful single life.